juehang/paper-recommender/README.md

                         Path to model pickle file --embedding-cache-path EMBEDDING_CACHE_PATH
-                        Path to embedding cache file --exploration-weight EXPLORATION_WEIGHT
+                        Path to embedding cache file --embedding-provider {ollama,openai}
+                        Embedding provider to use --openai-api-key OPENAI_API_KEY
+                        OpenAI API key (only used with openai provider) --openai-embedding-model OPENAI_EMBEDDING_MODEL
+                        OpenAI embedding model (only used with openai provider) --exploration-weight EXPLORATION_WEIGHT
                         Exploration weight for recommendations --max-samples MAX_SAMPLES